Do you know about the costs of selling your house in the Atlanta area?

 Costs of An FSBO (For Sale By Owner) Listing

 While trying to sell your house on your own will help you avoid commissions and agent costs, there are other costs to consider.
+(This FSBO Checklist will save you time and money.)

 In addition to many of the costs above, here are some additional costs to expect when selling your house in the Atlanta area.